 A Leesa mattress will also fall at a medium on our firmness scale, so, like the Yogabed, it will accommodate all sleeper types.
 The material is quick to respond, so those who toss and turn at night won’t be woken up every hour when they want to change sleeping positions.

 If you’ve reached the end of this review and realized you really don’t want a foam mattress, that’s perfectly fine.
 Maybe it’s because you want a more bouncy feel to your bed or you’re a little heavier and want a more supportive mattress.
-Check out our list of the Best Hybrid, Coil, and Spring Mattress.
+Check out our list of the Best Hybrid and Innerspring Mattress.
 Otherwise, thanks for choosing The Slumber Yard to answer your mattress questions and make sure to check up on our mattress deals page to stay updated on the great deals going on.

 We have to talk about the important, but often overlooked, company policies.

 You can rest easy knowing you won’t have to put down an extra $25+ on shipping because these bed-in-a-box brands will deliver your mattress for free.
 Within the week after you order, you’ll receive a box at your front door approximately the size of a mini fridge.
 When you unroll your mattress, don’t be concerned when it looks more like a supersized yoga mat instead of a bed.
 You’ll have to wait about 24-48 hours for your mattress to inflate to its intended size.

 You’ll get a 101-night risk-free trial with Yogabed and a 100-night risk-free trial with Leesa.
 We think it’s safe to say that after you spend over three months testing your new mattress, you won’t have any ground breaking realizations in that one extra night.
 So we don’t think the trial length will hold much weight in your decision between these two.